BIOPTIMOD/OASIM_ATM/NewOASIM/README.md

 #### Integration

-The of the sine of the solar zenith angle is performed if the `zenith_avg` parameter is `false`.
+The integration of the sine of the solar zenith angle is performed if the `zenith_avg` parameter is `false`.
 Otherwise the sine of the zenith angle at the beginning of the interval is used.
 In the case of integration one can specify two parameters: `integration_step_secs` specify the width of the integration interval in seconds; the second parameter `max_integration_steps` is used to limit the maximum number of integration step.
 Therefore the actual number of integration steps is the minimum between the floor of the one obtained dividing the interval by `integration_step_secs` and `max_integration_steps`.

 #### Data file format